pqpqpqpqpq/BEAST/README.md

 cd BEAST
 pip install -r requirements.txt
 ```

+The installation should take less than 10 minutes on a typical desktop pc.
+Finally, a .model file containing k-mers and information about the horizontal current will be output.

 ### Training
 1. Prepare the k-mer data samples that you want to predict.
 If your k-mer contains modified bases, use the following letters to represent them: